Tuesday, 31 March 2020

 As for birding well I'll just play it safe and maybe I'll get out alone and see some birds but you have to consider the guys at the petrol station and everybody else you might bump into so I'll see how this goes as I'm fully committed to the social distancing required if we are to have an impact on the spread of this cruel virus.

-This time last year I was watching Stone Curlews and Wheatears as they arrived back here I'd like to think there's still time to get out and get some action.
+This time last year I was watching Stone Curlews and Wheatears as they arrived back here and I'd like to think there's still time to get out and get some action.

 Stay positive, be sensible, look out for others and stay safe guys.